 Performance # 3: SEMYO Students Perform at Riverside Central Elementary School

-On October 16, SEMYO students Jerry, Fernando, and Zachary performed for 5th graders at Riverside school with the goal of interesting students in SEMYO’s Riverside program.
+On October 16, SEMYO students Jerry, Fernando, and Zachary performed for 5th graders at Riverside school with the goal of promoting interest in SEMYO’s Riverside program.
 The performance, along with a presentation, took place in the school cafeteria for about a dozen students.
 Jerry and Fernando played excerpts on violin including pop music and a selection from a Bach violin prelude.
 The trio also played together on an arrangement of the song Don’t Stop Believing.
 The Riverside students seemed very engaged in the performance and several of them signed up for the class.
 It was a nice opportunity for the elementary students at Riverside to the see and the hear the instruments close-up and be inspired by other young musicians.

 Corey H. (SEMYO Executive & Program Director)